Vivallo04/Vivallo04/README.md

 ### I am a Computer Engineering Student at Instituto Tecnológico de Costa Rica.

-Currently, studying and open for a job position.
+Currently, studying and open for a full-time job position.
 Learning and growing my skillset in Software Development and Electronics, competitive programming, new data structures and algorithms.
 I'm also looking to collaborate on any Open Source Projects.